verbio-technologies/cpp-verbio-speech-center/README.md

 ## Step by step

 ### Docker
-You can create a docker image and run transcriptions from the respective container.
+You can pull a docker image from our public repository at Docker Hub, or alternatively, create a docker image and run transcriptions from the respective container.
 You need to have docker installed in your system ([Docker installation](https://docs.docker.com/engine/install/)).
 #### Pull docker image
 Pull docker image from Docker Hub with: